wuzhiyu96/ZhiyuWu_PersonalPortfoliio/README.md

 In each part there will be a separate README file for further explaination.

 ## Contact
-Zhiyu Wu\n
+Zhiyu Wu

-Master's Student, Environmental Sciences\n
+Master's Student, Environmental Sciences

-Wageningen University\n
+Wageningen University

 zhiyu.wu@wur.nl